 High Woods Country Park and some of our other sites are excellent venues for a wide range of events and activities - small or large.
 For example, groups have used the parks and their facilities for sponsored walks, running and cycling events, shows, fun days, orienteering, treasure hunts and much more.

 To discuss your requirements please contact the Visitor Centre on (01206) 853588.

 To apply to hold an event at one of our sites please email firstname.lastname@example.org

 You are required to hold a current policy of insurance in respect of public liability or third party risks (including products liability where appropriate).
 The relevant limit of indemnity shall be an amount approved by the Council's risk and insurance section and legal section.
 Under no circumstance shall this be less than £5 million and the Council reserves the right to require a higher limit if deemed necessary.

 You will be responsible for ensuring that any exhibitor, band/dance act, sub-contractor, caterer etc. whom you have instructed/ authorised to appear at the event, has adequate insurance in respect of Public Liability or Third Party Risk.

 You will also need to submit a risk assessment for the event, identifying all risks associated with the event and what preventative measures you will take to minimise these risks.

 If you are planning to include music or live entertainment as part of your event you must also complete a Temporary Event Notice.
 Copies of this are required by Essex Police and the licensing department at least 10 working days before the event.

 Charges may apply to your event and / or the hiring of the Visitor Centre or meeting room.
-Charges for the current year can be found here.
+You can view the charges for the current year.